pranav-joshi-iitgn/CN-A1/README.md

 Rather than parsing the bytes myself, I will rely on `pyshark` to do this by default.

-But just for the sake of completeness, I'll provide an option (`--parse`) that whill parse the DNS message manually and extract the queries.
+But just for the sake of completeness, I'll provide an option (`--parse`) that will parse the DNS message manually and extract the queries.

 ### Custom header